Noah-Lindon/2020.FALL.REG.CSCI-370.01---ASP-Programming/README.md

 # 2020.FALL.REG.CSCI-370.01---ASP-Programming
 The following are the assignment descriptions.
 Some assignments couldn't be uploaded due to the file size being too big for github

+Assignment 2:
+Please make a calendar shown in the recording (9/10/2020)

 Assignment 4:
 Please complete the SQL queries, and submit it to Canvas as the .sql file format.
 1. List all Customer Cities that have at least two customers.